Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForAlignment.md

 Only agents in front of the agent (within this angle) will contribute to the average direction.

-### Add New/Delete
+#### Delete/Add New

-Create a new instance of this steering behaviour or delete an existing instance.
+Create a new instance of this steering action or delete an existing instance.

 ## Scripting